 Have All Legal Paperwork Prepared

-1. Healthcare Proxy: Give your doctor copies of your parents’ signed medical power of attorney or healthcare proxy.
-That way, the doctor knows who in the family is for making the health care decisions.
-In the absence of this information, the doctor will assume your loved ones are still making their own medical decisions.
+1. Health Care Proxy: If your parent signs a medical power of attorney or health care proxy, it means they’re giving you or someone else the authority to make their health care decisions.
+In the absence of signed documentation, the doctor will assume your loved ones are still making their own medical decisions.

-2. Consent Forms: Your parents should give the doctor a list of the family members who have access to their medical information.
-With signed consent forms, the doctor can talk with you and your family members about your parents’ medical condition without them present.
+2. HIPAA Consent Forms: This document lets the doctor know who can have access to your parents’ medical information.
+With signed HIPAA consent forms, the doctor can talk with you and your family members about your parents’ medical condition without them present.
+If you’re unable to visit the doctor with your parents, this document will help you stay in the loop.

 The Importance of Attending Doctor’s Appointments for Aging Parents